-Restricted to students admitted to the following program(s): Industrial Mechanic, Industrial Mechanical Tech, Mechanical Maintenance, Pumping Systems Maintenance
+Restricted to students admitted to the following program(s): Mechanical Maintenance, Mechatronics Specialist, Mechatronics Technician, Pumping Systems Maintenance

-462-131 Machine TrbIshoot Practicum // 2 cr
+462-131 | Machine Trblshoot Practicum // 2 Credits

 This course is designed to give the student understanding and experience in machine troubleshooting.
 Methods of analyzing equipment failure will be investigated.
 Techniques for machine repair will be performed with the integration of each of four major disciplines in machine operation.
 The course is presented in the individual study mode to allow the students flexibility in scheduling their time.

 Prerequisite(s): 462-120 Centrifugal Pumps & Alignment and 462-121 IOT Automated Manufacturing and 462-122 Prev and Periodic Maintenance and (462-123 PLC Manufacturing Applications and 462-124 Industrial Mechanics Document)

-462-132 Mach Trbleshting & Repair Adv // 2 cr
+462-132 | Mach Trbleshting & Repair Adv // 2 Credits

 This course is designed to develop the troubleshooting process applied to electrical, mechanical, hydraulic, pneumatic, and networked / Internet of Things (IoT) equipment.
 System and component troubleshooting applying top-down, divide-conquer, and backward approaches are covered.
 Learners will test and repair systems at the component, system and network level.
 Prerequisite(s): 462-120 Centrifugal Pumps & Alignment and (462-123 PLC Manufacturing Applications and 419-102 Hydraulic System Operations and 419-118 Pneumatic System Operations)

-Restricted to students admitted to the following program(s): Industrial Mechanic, Industrial Mechanical Tech
+Restricted to students admitted to the following program(s): Mechatronics Specialist, Mechatronics Technician

-462-140 Piping Systems // 2 cr
+462-140 | Piping Systems // 2 Credits